 Going beyond simply providing a top-notch education to our students, Minneapolis College is shaping our environment through a more holistic approach, creating opportunities by providing access to basic needs.
 Attending to mental and physical health, hunger, housing, supplies, COVID-19 and other essential services helps ensure students can attain their goals.

-Location: T.2200 (Student Support Center)
+Location: T.2200 (Student Resource Center)

 Phone: 612-659-6709